 How our third parties act can have a direct impact on us meeting our priorities.
 It is important to manage our relationships with them well, including the way we choose, contract and monitor them.

-Selecting suppliers which can ensure a continuous supply of materials of the appropriate quality is critical, as is controlling the conditions in which products are transported.
-Maintaining resilient supply chains is particularly important because changing suppliers, especially those that are part of a regulatory dossier, can be complex, slow and expensive.
+Selecting suppliers that can ensure a continuous supply of materials of the appropriate quality is critical, as is controlling the conditions in which products are transported.
+Maintaining resilient supply chains is particularly important because changing suppliers - especially those that are part of a regulatory dossier - can be complex, slow and expensive.

-The standards we expect of suppliers are set out as Principles in our Working with Third Parties policy (PDF).
+The standards we expect of suppliers are set out as principles in our Working with Third Parties policy.
 All third parties must meet our anti-bribery and corruption and labour rights standards and, where relevant, we expect them to comply with our standards on quality, health and safety, and the environment.

 Our Third-Party Risk Management (TPRM) programme evaluates and mitigates the risks introduced through engaging third parties to provide goods or services for GSK.
 We complete assessments for the portion of our third parties that may present greater potential risk, for example, interactions with government officials or annual transfers of value above certain pre-defined limits.

 We give extra support to our priority suppliers who are active pharmaceutical ingredient (API) suppliers with whom we have significant spend, and/or are medically or R&D critical to the business.
 We visit sites, in person or virtually, to help suppliers better understand and control their risks.
 And we use tools to assess how suppliers manage EHS risks, including EcoVadis desktop assessments.
 We set EHS requirements for suppliers, tell them when they fall short, and review their EHS performance as part of our internal EHS governance and oversight.